A*Star and Cytos Bring Singapore’s First Influenza Vaccine to Clinical Testing

 CYT003 acts via a novel, allergen-independent mechanism of action to selectively suppress the body’s immune response to allergens, a predominant risk factor for asthma.
 In a successfully completed Phase 2a study, CYT003 was shown to maintain asthma control and lung function in patients with persistent allergic asthma, even as standard inhaled corticosteroid treatment was withdrawn.
 CYT003 has been shown to be safe in over 450 patients to date.

 Cytos was founded in 1995 as a spinoff from the Swiss Federal Institute of Technology (ETH) in Zurich.
 It is located in Schlieren (Zurich), Switzerland.
-The Company is listed according to the Main Standard on the SIX Swiss Exchange Ltd under the symbol CYTN.

 This foregoing press release may contain forward-looking statements that include words or phrases such as “are intended for”, “are designed to”, or other similar expressions.
 These forward-looking statements are subject to a variety of significant uncertainties, including scientific, business, economic and financial factors, and therefore actual results may differ significantly from those presented.
 There can be no assurance that any further therapeutic entities will enter clinical trials, that clinical trial results will be predictive for future results, that therapeutic entities will be the subject of filings for regulatory approval, that any drug candidates will receive marketing approval from the U.S. Food and Drug Administration or equivalent regulatory authorities, or that drugs will be marketed successfully.
 Against the background of these uncertainties readers should not rely on forward-looking statements.
 The Company assumes no responsibility to update forward-looking statements or adapt them to future events or developments.